 The Death of the PDF?

-The Portable Document Format or PDF as it is widely known is the most important format when it comes to publishing.
+The portable document format as it is widely known is the most important format when it comes to publishing.
 The arrival of the PDF to the author’s desk is much like the arrival of a baby, an important milestone.
 A painting is never complete without the frame and the PDF serves as just that, it frames the picture and makes it real for the artist and their audience!

 The creation of the PDF format was quite transformative for the publishing world.
 Publishing for the longest time was about typeface on paper and you were never done till you reached that point.
 With the arrival of the PDF, the author or the reviewer received a preview of the final work and were able to resolve any glaring issues before the book hit the press.
 The onset of the internet brought in a new era where ePublishing or publishing online became widespread.
 You no longer had to buy a printed book, you could just download the PDF and view it on your computer or your mobile device.
 A flavour called the ePub was developed for a better reading experience on smaller screens but the PDF still rules the roost.